sumqwerty/nDoorsProblem/README.md

                                                    i5         [0,0,0,0,0],\
                                                             ]\
 After the 2nd(i2)traversal, in the array above door number 1,3,5 remain unaffected, hence you see 1 on 1st, 3rd and 5th position in i2, but door number 2 & 4 were toggled hence became 0.\
-Now we repeate this process until the last traveral and our array looks like this,\
+Now we repeate this process until the last traveral and our array looks like this\
                                                             (  1,2,3,4,5  )\
                                                             [\
                                                    i1         [1,1,1,1,1],\